-The Timber Supply Analysis and the Spatial Harvest Sequence help determine how much timber can be sustainably harvested annually while still maintaining key forest values.
-This is called the Annual Allowable Cut (AAC).
-For the 2021/22 timber year:
+The Timber Supply Analysis and the Spatial Harvest Sequence determine how much timber can be sustainably harvested annually while maintaining key forest values.
+The amount of timber that can be harvested sustainably for one year as a result of the Timber Supply Analysis is known as the Annual Allowable Cut (AAC).
+For the 2023/24 timber year:

-• Al-Pac's AAC is 2,422,200 m3 for deciduous timber and 293,585 m3 for coniferous timber.
+• Al-Pac's AAC is 2,368,200 m3 for deciduous timber and 280,410 m3 for coniferous timber